MengYueqi/GoLearning/README.md

 #### JWT

 Use JWT technology to authenticate users.
 The front end receives the JWT token and processes and saves it.
 The JWT token is then carried in the request and authenticated by the back end.
 Data is returned only if it meets the conditions to ensure data security.

+#### Docker

+Using Docker for containerized deployment makes the backend and frontend highly portable, suitable for more types of platforms, and reduces the difficulty of deployment.

+#### TODO

+Frontend

+Nginx